Lefter1s/CAIx/doc/readme-qt.md

 Generation of QR codes
 -----------------------

-libqrencode may be used to generate QRCode images for payment requests.
+qrencode may be used to generate QRCode images for payment requests.
 Pass the USE_QRCODE lag to qmake to control this:

 | **Argument**  | **Info**
 |---------------|------------------------------------------------------------------------------
-| USE_QRCODE=0  | No QRCode support - libarcode not required
+| USE_QRCODE=0  | No QRCode support - qrencode not required
 | USE_QRCODE=1  | (Always enabled with our latest wallet) QRCode support enabled